SIGNAL

 Innovations and perspectives

-Another work area of the project is the continuation of the long-term data collection in the silvopastoral agroforestry system of the Universities of Kassel and Göttingen in Reiffenhausen with regard to the biomass development of grassland and pasture stands and the determination of various quality parameters.
+Another area of the project is the continuation of the long-term data collection in the silvopastoral agroforestry system of the Universities of Kassel and Göttingen in Reiffenhausen with regard to the biomass development of grassland and pasture stands and the determination of various quality parameters.

 Project information